How Atlanta Agencies Address AI Image Generator Bias

 Why Human Oversight Still Matters

-Looking ahead, many observers believe the next step is building more localized and culturally aware systems.
+Looking ahead, many observers in the AI industry believe the next step is building more localized and culturally aware systems.
 As generative AI evolves, agencies will likely push for tools trained on more representative and carefully curated data.

 That could help reduce the gap between automated output and audience reality.
 But until those systems improve, businesses still need intentional prompts, review standards, and stronger mitigation strategies to avoid repeating the same visual defaults.